Survivor: Africa

+Format

+Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
+The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
+Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
+The last remaining player is awarded a prize of $1,000,000.

 Contestants

 The show's cast consists of 16 players who are divided into tribes named Boran and Samburu for the real-life Borana and Samburu tribes.
 After 12 days, three members of each team switched to the other tribe in what became known as the first "twist" in Survivor.
 When 10 contestants remained, the two tribes were merged into the Moto Maji tribe, which was named for the Swahili words for "fire" and "water".